Skip to main content

 Show Correct Answers options

-3. Not When Retake is Allowed: The answer and explanation will only be revealed if the student has exhausted their retakes.
+3. Not When Retake is Allowed: The answer and explanation will only be revealed if the learner has exhausted their retakes.
 If they still have retakes, their answer will only be shown as correct or incorrect.

 More Quiz Settings

-1. No. Of Retakes Allowed: If a student does not reach the minimum passing percentage of a quiz, you can offer them a set number of chances to attempt the quiz again.
+1. No. Of Retakes Allowed: If a learner does not reach the minimum passing percentage of a quiz, you can offer them a set number of chances to attempt the quiz again.
 Leave blank if no retakes are allowed.

 2. Set a Minimum Passing Percentage: You can set a minimum passing percentage for your quiz.
 This is used for grading purposes, and if you are using certificates that are based on grading requirements.